insightfinder/ifllmetry/README.md

+# Please don't import this package directly
+Instead, import [iftracer-sdk](https://github.com/insightfinder/iftracer-sdk) directly. [iftracer-sdk](https://github.com/insightfinder/iftracer-sdk) will use the opentelemetry-* pkgs in this repository.

+## description
 Iftracer is a set of extensions built on top of [OpenTelemetry](https://opentelemetry.io/) that gives you complete observability over your LLM application.
 Because it uses OpenTelemetry under the hood, it can be connected to your existing observability solutions - Datadog, Honeycomb, and others.

 It's built and maintained by Iftracer under the Apache 2.0 license.